 Intersections are chosen for Red Light Cameras based on the crashes experienced at the intersection.
 Intersections are ranked based on the number of total crashes, angle crashes, and the angle crash rate.
 The angle crash rate is the primary criteria to identify red-light cameras for potential relocation.

-Analyses of Chicago’s red-light equipped intersections conducted by CDOT found that dangerous angle crashes were reduced by an average of nearly 30% when a high angle crash rate intersection was equipped with red-light cameras.
+Analyses of Chicago’s Red Light Camera-equipped intersections found that dangerous angle crashes were reduced by an average of more than 47% when an intersection was equipped with red-light cameras.

-Rear-end crashes were found to increase on average at red-light camera equipped intersections.
-Rear-end crashes are more likely to result in minor injuries or property damage.
-The safety goal of the red-light program remains focused on reducing the most dangerous crashes.
+The safety goal of the program remains focused on reducing the most dangerous crashes.
 Rear-end crashes tend to decrease in frequency as driver behavior changes over time to comply with the red-light traffic laws.

 Frequently Asked Questions

 How do red-light cameras work?

 The digital cameras are tied into the traffic signal system and sensors beneath the pavement, just before the white stop bar.
 The cameras are triggered by a vehicle passing over the sensors only after the light turns red.
 The cameras take still and video pictures of the rear of a vehicle, including the license plate.

 Who reviews those images?